Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 To use the asset loader you must provide a manifest file.
 If you have implemented a build step you should configure your build tooling to output this file alongside your other compiled files.

-A manifest is a JSON file which provides a map of original file names to their production file names, e.g.:
+A manifest is a JSON file which provides a map of source file names to their corresponding output file names, e.g.:

 ```
 {